NoviceLive/pat/py/README.rst

    ./pat.py --help
    Usage: pat.py [OPTIONS] ARGUMENT [SETS]...

+     Customizable Exploit Pattern Utility.

    Options:
      -V, --version          Show the version and exit.
+     -O, --optimal INTEGER  Use the optimal profile in this position.
+     -o, --output FILENAME  Write to this file.
+     -c, --clipboard        Output to the clipboard.
      -h, --help             Show this message and exit.

 Examples